A nudge for nutritional intervention

 Ensuring adequate micronutrient intake

 Micronutrients are vitamins and minerals.
 All vitamins and minerals are important for good health.
-It is usually best to get vitamins and minerals—these often work together—from ingredients across food groups.
-The essential micronutrients for women include:
+Vitamins and minerals often work together in your body.
+It’s usually best to get your vitamins and minerals from many different types of food in all of the food groups.
+Essential micronutrients for women include:

-i) Folate: This nutrient helps the body make blood cells and the DNA for new cells.
-It aids in preventing certain birth defects called neural tube defects, which happen in the first three months of pregnancy, and helps prevent premature births and low birth weight in the baby.
+i) Folate: This nutrient helps the body make blood cells and the DNA for new cells and helps to prevent certain birth defects called neural tube defects, which happen in the first three months of pregnancy, helps prevent premature births and low birth weight in the baby.

 Sources: Green leafy vegetables, roasted Bengal gram dal, orange juice, chicken, lean meats.

-ii) Vitamin D: When taken with calcium, Vitamin D aids in building strong bones and prevents osteoporosis.
-It also helps reduce inflammation in the cells and enhances the immune system’s activity in fighting foreign agents.
+ii) Vitamin D: Vitamin D when taken with calcium aids to build strong bones and prevent osteoporosis.
+It also helps in reducing inflammation in the cells and enhances the immune system’s activity in fighting foreign agents.

 Sources: Fish, mushrooms, fortified oil and cereals.

-iii) Vitamin B12: This helps in making the red blood cells, which are essential in preventing anaemia.
-Since nutrient is majorly present in animal sources, this is also essential for vegetarians as they may require a supplement, which can be taken only after a prescription from a nutritionist/physician.
+iii) Vitamin B12: Vitamin B12 helps to make the red blood cells which are essential in preventing anaemia and is also essential for vegetarians because the nutrient is majorly present in animal sources hence, vegetarians may require a supplement, which can be taken only after a prescription from a nutritionist/physician.

 Sources: Animal meats, spirulina, fortified foods.

-iv) Calcium: This helps protect and build strong bones and reduce the risk of osteoporosis.
+iv) Calcium: Helps protect and build strong bones and reduce the risk of osteoporosis.
 The body stores calcium in your bones, so if one does not get enough calcium from food, the body will take calcium from the bones, making them weak and easily broken.

 Sources: Green leafy vegetables, milk and milk products, soy beverages, tofu.